-- "demolish" means the removal of a building or structure, in whole or in part, from a property, either by destruction or relocation, or the removal of a heritage attribute from a property designated under Part IV of the Act as identified in a property's designating bylaw; and "demolition" and "demolishing" have corresponding meanings; - "demolition permit" means a permission or authorization given in writing by the Chief Building Official for the demolition in whole, or in part, of a structure; - "designated property" means any property that is designated individually under Part IV of the Ontario Heritage Act or under Part V of the Act as part of a heritage conservation district; - "Economic Development Officer Heritage Planning" means the person who holds that position or his or her designate(s) as appointed, or, in the event of organizational changes, another person designated by Council; - "Funeral, Burial and Cremation Services Act" means the Funeral, Burial and Cremation Services Act, 2002, S.O.
-2002, c.33, as amended or any successor thereof; - "heritage conservation district" means a heritage conservation district designated under Part V of the Ontario Heritage Act; - "heritage conservation district plan" means a plan adopted by Council to provide direction on the preservation of the heritage character and defining elements of a heritage conservation district; - "heritage easement agreement" means an agreement entered into by the City and the owner(s) of a heritage property as enabled by Section 37 of the Ontario Heritage Act; - "heritage permit" means the authorization given in writing by the municipality to make alterations, including demolition, to a heritage property; - "heritage property" means any property that is designated under Part IV or Part V of the Ontario Heritage Act, is subject to a Notice of Intention to Designate, is located in a heritage conservation district study area subject to an interim control by-law, or is listed as a property of cultural heritage value or interest on the City's Heritage Register and includes buildings, structures, landscape features, and subject lands;
+- "demolition permit" means a permission or authorization given in writing by the Chief Building Official for the demolition in whole, or in part, of a structure; - "designated property" means any property that is designated individually under Part IV of the Ontario Heritage Act or under Part V of the Act as part of a heritage conservation district; - "Economic Development Officer Heritage Planning" means the person who holds that position or his or her designate(s) as appointed, or, in the event of organizational changes, another person designated by Council; - "Funeral, Burial and Cremation Services Act" means the Funeral, Burial and Cremation Services Act, 2002, S.O.
+2002, c.33, as amended or any successor thereof; - "heritage conservation district" means a heritage conservation district designated under Part V of the Ontario Heritage Act; - "heritage conservation district plan" means a plan adopted by Council to provide direction on the preservation of the heritage character and defining elements of a heritage conservation district; - "heritage easement agreement" means an agreement entered into by the City and the owner(s) of a heritage property as enabled by Section 37 of the Ontario Heritage Act; - "heritage permit" means the authorization given in writing by the municipality to make alterations, including demolition or the erection of new structures, to a heritage property;

+"heritage property" means any property that is designated under Part IV or Part V of the Ontario Heritage Act, is subject to a Notice of Intention to Designate, is located in a heritage conservation district study area subject to an interim control by-law, or is listed as a property of cultural heritage value or interest on the City's Heritage Register and includes buildings, structures, landscape features, and subject lands;

-- "Heritage Register" or "Register" means the City's register of properties situated in the municipality which are of cultural heritage value or interest as required by Section 27 of the Ontario Heritage Act; - "listed property" means a property included on the City's Heritage Register as being of cultural heritage value or interest that is not designated under Part IV or Part V of the Ontario Heritage Act; - "Municipal Act" means the Municipal Act, S.O.
-2001, c.25, as amended or any successor thereof; - "Municipal Heritage Committee" means the Kawartha Lakes Municipal Heritage Committee which makes recommendations to Council and is established under Section 28 of the Ontario Heritage Act; - "Ontario Heritage Act" or "the Act" means the Ontario Heritage Act, R.S.O.
-1990, c.o.18, as amended or any successor thereof; - "owner(s)" means the owner of a heritage property and includes a corporation of partnership, the heirs, executors, administrators, and other legal representatives of a person to whom the context can apply according to the law, and the person who has made application for approval for the alteration or demolition of a heritage property, the repeal of a heritage designation by-law or the removal of a property from the Heritage Register; - "Planning Act" means the Planning Act, R.S.O.
+"Heritage Register" or "Register" means the City's register of properties situated in the municipality which are of cultural heritage value or interest as required by Section 27 of the Ontario Heritage Act and including properties designated under Part IV of the Act, heritage conservation districts and listed properties:

+"listed property" means a property included on the City's Heritage Register as being of cultural heritage value or interest that is not designated under Part IV or Part V of the Ontario Heritage Act;

+"Municipal Act" means the Municipal Act, S.O.
+2001, c.25, as amended or any successor thereof:

+"Municipal Heritage Committee" means the Kawartha Lakes Municipal Heritage Committee which makes recommendations to Council and is established under Section 28 of the Ontario Heritage Act;

+"Ontario Heritage Act" or "the Act" means the Ontario Heritage Act, R.S.O.
+1990, c.o.18, as amended or any successor thereof;

+"owner(s)" means the owner of a heritage property and includes a corporation of partnership, the heirs, executors, administrators, and other legal representatives of a person to whom the context can apply according to the law, and the person who has made application for approval for the alteration or demolition of a heritage property, the repeal of a heritage designation by-law or new construction on a heritage property or within a heritage conservation district;

+"Planning Act" means the Planning Act, R.S.O.
 1990, Chap.
-13, as amended or any successor thereof; - "Sign By-law" means the by-law or by-laws passed by the City of Kawartha Lakes to regulate advertising devices in the City, as amended from time to time.
+13, as amended or any successor thereof:

+"Sign By-law" means the by-law or by-laws passed by the City of Kawartha Lakes to regulate advertising devices in the City, as amended from time to time.